-Following are special enrollment opportunities available only if you enrolled through the Exchange.
-Coverage is effective on the date established by the Exchange.
-Contact the Exchange for information about the limitations of each special enrollment opportunity.
+Following are special enrollment opportunities available only if you enrolled through MNsure.
+Coverage is effective on the date established by MNsure.
+Contact MNsure for information about the limitations of each special enrollment opportunity.

-- 1. For an Indian enrolling through the Exchange, or the dependent of an Indian that is enrolled or is enrolling through the Exchange on the same application as the Indian, on a monthly basis as determined by the Exchange. - 2.
-For subscribers enrolled through the Exchange the subscriber or dependent enrolled in the same qualified health plan is determined to be newly eligible for an advance premium tax credit or has a change in eligibility for cost-sharing reductions. - A qualified individual, or his or her dependent, who is enrolled in an eligible employersponsored plan and is determined newly eligible for advance payments of the premium tax credit. - 4.
-For subscribers and dependents enrolling through the Exchange, in the event of gaining status as a citizen, national, or lawfully present individual, or being released from incarceration, as determined by the Exchange. - For subscribers and dependents enrolling through the Exchange, the subscriber demonstrates to the Exchange and the Exchange determines that exceptional circumstances apply. - 6.
-The subscriber or dependent enrolled through the Exchange adequately demonstrates to the Exchange that a material error related to plan benefits, service area, or premium influenced the individual's decision to purchase a plan through the Exchange. - 7.
-For a consumer who resolves a data matching issue following the end of an inconsistency period or has an annual household income under 100 percent of the
+- 1. For an Indian enrolling through MNsure, or the dependent of an Indian that is enrolled or is enrolling through MNsure on the same application as the Indian, on a monthly basis as determined by MNsure. - 2.
+For subscribers enrolled through MNsure the subscriber or dependent enrolled in the same qualified health plan is determined to be newly eligible for an advance premium tax credit or has a change in eligibility for cost-sharing reductions. - 3.
+A qualified individual, or his or her dependent, who is enrolled in an eligible employersponsored plan and is determined newly eligible for advance payments of the premium tax credit. - 4.
+For subscribers and dependents enrolling through MNsure, in the event of gaining status as a citizen, national, or lawfully present individual, or being released from incarceration, as determined by MNsure. - For subscribers and dependents enrolling through MNsure, the subscriber demonstrates to MNsure and MNsure determines that exceptional circumstances apply.

+6. The subscriber or dependent enrolled through MNsure adequately demonstrates to MNsure that a material error related to plan benefits, service area, or premium influenced the individual's decision to purchase a plan through MNsure.